francoiswnel/Polylogue/README.md

     1. Wave: 0.
 Saw, 1.
 Triangle, 2.
 Square, 3.
 Cosine.
     2. Rate: 0 to 20 Hz.

-8. LFO Targets
+8. LFO Target

     1. VCO 1 Pitch: Modulate the pitch of the primary oscillator.
     2. VCO 2 Pitch: Modulate the pitch of the secondary oscillator.
     3. VCF Cutoff: Modulate the cutoff frequency of the filter.

-9. Utility
+9. Config

+    1. Portamento: Adjust the note glide time.
+Turns off at 0%.
-    1. Pitch Scale: Adjust the scale of the pitch target knobs.
+    2. Pitch Scale: Adjust the scale of the pitch target knobs.

 # Credits